isomerpages/nhg-jsmc/_programs/Track Speakers/Track 4.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>With a robust background in psychiatric-mental health nursing, Cheryl
-is an Advanced Practice Nurse who has honed her clinical skills at various psychiatric care units.&nbsp;</p>
-<p>She has special interest in suicide prevention work and had implementing
-evidence-based strategies aimed at identifying at-risk individuals and system level changes.&nbsp;</p>
+is an Advanced Practice Nurse who has honed her clinical skills at various psychiatric care units.&nbsp;She has special interest in suicide prevention work and had implementing evidence-based strategies aimed at identifying at-risk individuals and system level changes.&nbsp;</p>
+<p></p>
 <p>In addition to her clinical work, she has presented papers on Impact of
-a Rehabilitation Program on Mental Health Recovery at international platforms and published paper on violence prediction tools.&nbsp;</p>
-<p>Her relentless pursuit of continuous improvement, coupled with her clinical
+a Rehabilitation Program on Mental Health Recovery at international platforms and published paper on violence prediction tools.&nbsp;Her relentless pursuit of continuous improvement, coupled with her clinical leadership to drive clinical initiatives, has positioned her as an enabler in mental health nursing.</p>
+<p></p>
-leadership to drive clinical initiatives, has positioned her as an enabler in mental health nursing.
-She is currently leading a workgroup to set future trends of psychiatric nursing model by building a Person-Centered Care (PCC) practice culture<strong> </strong>to build nurses’ capabilities and mindset in adaptation of PCC.</p>
+<p>She is currently leading a workgroup to set future trends of psychiatric
+nursing model by building a Person-Centered Care (PCC) practice culture<strong> </strong>to build nurses’ capabilities and mindset in adaptation of PCC.</p>
 </div>
 </details>
 </div>